spooozy/pet-phone-book/CONTRIBUTING.md

     - Title - briefly describe the essence of the changes;
     - Description - this field must contain:
         - Detail what exactly was changed and why;
         - If the PR contains not a fully completed task, but a part of it, then write about the completed fragments.
-Then go back to the task card and use the checkboxes to mark what has already been completed (add checkboxes using markdown);
+Then go back to the issue and use the checkboxes to mark what has already been completed (add checkboxes using markdown);
         - Specify a link to the task that PR is solving.
 It is more appropriate to do this at the beginning of the field.
 Writing:

             `Closes: